mautic/developer-documentation-new/docs/design/labelling.rst

 Learn more
 ^^^^^^^^^^

 Opens additional, highly contextual information.
-Insert at the end of inline text or hover text where more information follows but does not fit in the current context.
+Insert at the end of inline text or hover text where more information follows but doesn't fit in the current context.

 If space permits, combine Learn more with meaningful text that describes the content you're pointing to.
-For example, if your user needs some best practices to manage apps in multiple regions, you could use Learn more about regions.
+For example, if your User needs some best practices to manage apps in multiple regions, you could use Learn more about regions.

 Log in
 ^^^^^^

 Enters a site or application.
 This choice typically opens a form for entry of credentials.
-Also used on the submission button after users enter their credentials.
+Also used on the submission button after Users enter their credentials.

 Use instead of Sign in.
 This is to make it visually distinct from Sign up.
 These options are often side by side and the different words allow for quick recognition.
 Compare Log out.